What Language Is The Torah Written In?

 Scholars debate Jesus’s language, with Aramaic widely believed as primary.
 Scriptures are in Koine Greek, though some think Hebrew influenced them.

-The Torah, written in Hebrew, differs from the Bible by being divinely inspired, law-focused, shorter, and treated with utmost respect.
+The Torah, written in Hebrew, differs from the Bible by being divinely inspired, law-focused, shorter, and treated with the utmost respect.

 David A and David M parts recount King David’s life in Hebrew, making them accessible to a broader audience.